A provincial state of emergency remains in effect due to numerous wildfires.

 * In some situations, the spouse or adult interdependent partner may not have been living with the individual who passed away, for example, a person was in a care facility due to health reasons.

-Fillable PDF forms do not open properly on some mobile devices and web browsers.
-To fill in and save the form:
+Fillable PDF forms may not open properly on some mobile devices and web browsers.
+For help opening the forms, contact PDF form technical support.

 Funeral benefits program staff will review your application.
-This usually takes between 24 and 72 hours (1 to 3 business days).
+This usually takes between 24 and 72 business hours (1 to 3 business days).

 If you were denied benefits or the full amount requested, you may appeal the decision.
 Details are provided in your email or letter of denial.